 Chicago - Small dogs in carriers that fit on your lap are allowed on buses and trains.

-Boston - Both small and large dogs are allowed on the Boston T (subway).
+Boston - All dogs that can fit in a carrier or bag are allowed on the Boston T (subway).
 Small dogs may be transported in a carrier.
 Larger dogs may be taken on the T during off-peak hours and must be leashed and controlled at all times.
 At no time should a pet compromise safety, get in a passenger's way or occupy a seat.

 Nantucket - Both small and large dogs are allowed on the shuttle buses.
 Pets must be leashed or caged, well-behaved, clean and dry, and pets cannot sit on the seats.